scuzzydude/asimov/asimov.md

 Da Vinci's and The Dream were professionals with talent, and paid handsomely with the king's gold.
 Sir Francis Drake certainly had imagination, daring and bravery but was a servant of the Queen and a slaver.

-While Da Vinci drew pictures of flying machines, Olajuwon wore pictures of rockets on his uniform, and Drake sailed around the World in service to a Queen he worshipped, Colonel Scobee voluntarily strapped himself into an aircraft that was attached to a tank 1.6 million pounds of liquid hydrogen and oxygen and two solid rocket boosters, and lit a candle.
+While Da Vinci drew pictures of flying machines, Olajuwon wore pictures of rockets on his uniform, and Drake sailed around the World in service to a Queen he worshipped, Colonel Scobee voluntarily strapped himself into an aircraft that was attached to a tank filled with 1.6 million pounds of liquid hydrogen and oxygen and two solid rocket boosters, and lit a candle.
 He did this twice.

 Colonel Scobee served no master.
 He volunteered to become an astronaut, and unfortunately and shamefully for the rest of us American's, there was very little glory left in space exploration by 1986.
-Dick Scobee started out as an enlisted engine mechanic in the Air Force, working his way through school while rasing a family, becoming a an officer and a pilot, then risking his life over the skies of Vietnam as a combat pilot, and then becoming a test pilot and finally joining NASA.
+Dick Scobee started out as an enlisted engine mechanic in the Air Force, working his way through school while raising a family, becoming a an officer and a pilot, then risking his life over the skies of Vietnam as a combat pilot, and then becoming a test pilot and finally joining NASA.

 The Challenger was a tragedy, and many questioned the expense in terms of human lives and taxpayer dollars.
 After a thorough investigation, and corrective action, in September of 1988 Space Shuttle Discovery returned to space.
 NASA flew 110 more missions after Challenger, and while we lost Columbia during reentry, we never lost another shuttle during launch.
-We launched dozens of satellites, performed numerous scientific experiments and built the International Space Station, and build a private space industry. \\
+We launched dozens of satellites, performed numerous scientific experiments and built the International Space Station, and build a private space industry.
+There are no billionaires in space without the sacrifice of the crew of STS-51.

 History becomes myth when the details are forgotten.
 I think it's a fallacy to think that myths are more powerful than history.
 The magic -- the inspiration -- is much more powerful when there is evidence that it happened.
 This simple fact is the dividing line between mythology and religion.
 Religious stories are all powerful when they are believed to have happened.